nvanexan/nve2022/content/about.md

 In addition to my software engineering work, I consult on matters related to privacy and data protection through my company, [Fieldwork](https://fieldwork.is).
 As a former lawyer and a current [Certified Information Privacy Professional (CIPP)](https://iapp.org/certify/cipp/) for Canada and Europe, I have a unique background that allows me to work seamlessly as a privacy engineer.
 In this role, I provide guidance to organizations on how to decrease privacy risks and implement effective controls in their information systems.

-Companies I've had the pleasure of working with include:
+Organizations I've had the pleasure of working with include:

 {% section .company-list %}